minprog/pyprog/opdrachten/week7/figuren/venglish.md

 ## Final steps

 To complete your program, add type hints everywhere and check whether you have written appropriate doctests for all functions and methods.

+## Beoordeling

+Your program will be automatically checked for doctests and type hints.
+The functionality of your solution will be manually assessed after the deadline.
+Make sure that your program adheres to the above requirements and that you make use of the ideas that set out in the assignment.